boeckmann/asm6502/README.txt

        before it is defined.
 Forward-referenced symbols are _always_ of type word, regardless of what is assigned to them.

-       If a variable is assigned a value multiple times, it must always be the same value.
+       If a variable is assigned a value multiple times, it must be the same value.
 Otherwise, it is an illegal redefinition.
 Labels may not be defined more than once.

        Variables and labels may be defined locally by prepending their name with @.
 They are then associated with the previous non-local label